MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 # Extend your desktop application with modern UWP components

-Some Windows 10 experiences (For example: a touch-enabled UI page or a Windows Hello security verifier) must run inside of a modern app container .
+Some Windows 10 experiences (For example: a touch-enabled UI page) must run inside of a modern app container .
 If you want to add these experiences, extend your desktop application with UWP component.
-But first, decide whether your Windows 10 experience requires one.

 In many cases you can call UWP APIs directly from your desktop application, so before you review this guide, see [Enhance for Windows 10](desktop-to-uwp-enhance.md).

 >[!NOTE]
 >This guide assumes that you've created a Windows app package for your desktop application by using the Desktop Bridge.
 If you haven't yet done this, see [Desktop Bridge](desktop-to-uwp-root.md).